 Six months ago, I inherited a Kotlin Android project that hadn’t been touched since 2021.
 50,000 lines of code.
 No tests.
 Deprecated libraries everywhere.
 A single God Activity with 3,000 lines.
 And a deadline to ship a new feature on top of it.

 The old me would have spent weeks manually understanding the codebase before touching anything.
 Instead, I used Claude Code as my co-pilot for the entire modernization.
-Here’s exactly how — and the mistakes I made along the way.
+Here’s exactly how, and the mistakes I made along the way.
+This is a field report, not a reference; for the broader map of Claude Code — setup, hooks, subagents, production patterns — our complete Claude Code guide is the pillar reference this post sits under.

 Before refactoring a single line, I needed to understand what I was dealing with.
 I call this “archeology mode” - excavating the layers of a codebase to understand its history and structure.